m-radman/TestAssignment-UI_WDIO/README.md

 - Complete the order
 - Verify that the order is completed successfully with the displayed message

 I completed this task using WebDriverIO automation framework.
 Also, here is my take on this task using Cypress [link].

 ---

+### Where to find code

+The implementation of the page objects you can see [here](https://github.com/m-radman/TestAssignment-UI_WDIO/tree/master/test/page_objects).
+The implementation of the tests you can see [here](https://github.com/m-radman/TestAssignment-UI_WDIO/tree/master/test/spec).

+---